ADA-Greenlight/ADA-Greenlight.github.io/sensitivity.md

 For each value of Gamma, we can draw a graph of Delta as a function of Lambda.

-Delta : strength of the relationship between the unobserved covariate and the difference in outcomes within the matched pair
+Delta = shift : strength of the relationship between the unobserved covariate and the difference in outcomes within the matched pair

-Lambda : strength of the relationship between the unobserved covariate and the difference in probability of being assigned a treatment.
+Lambda =strength : strength of the relationship between the unobserved covariate and the difference in probability of being assigned a treatment.